-7.1.1.Atmospheric Environment
+7.1.1.
+Atmospheric environment

-- a baseline survey of ambient air quality in the project areas and in the airshed likely to be affected by the project, for the mine sites, by identifying and quantifying emission sources for, but not limited to, the following contaminants in concentration units comparable to guidelines (i.e. μg/m3): total suspended particulates, fine particulates smaller than 2.5 microns (PM{2.5}), respirable particulates of less than 10 microns (PM10), diesel particulate matter, carbon monoxide (CO), sulphur oxides (SOx), nitrogen oxides (NOx), and volatile organic compounds (VOCs); - identify and quantify existing greenhouse gas emissions9 by individual pollutant measured as kilotonnes of CO2 equivalent per year in the project study areas; - direct and indirect sources of air emissions; - current provincial/territorial/federal limits for greenhouse gas emission targets; - current ambient day-time and night-time noise and vibration levels at key receptor points (e.g. Indigenous groups or communities) or priority areas as described by Indigenous groups, including the results of a baseline ambient noise survey.
+- a baseline survey of ambient air quality in the project areas and in the airshed likely to be affected by the project, for the mine site, by identifying and quantifying emission sources for, but not limited to, the following contaminants in concentration units comparable to guidelines (i.e. μg/m): total suspended particulates, fine particulates smaller than 2.5 microns (PM2.5), respirable particulates of less than 10 microns (PM10), diesel particulate matter, carbon monoxide (CO), sulphur oxides (SOx), nitrogen oxides (NOx), metals, polycyclic aromatic hydrocarbons (PAHs), petroleum hydrocarbons (PHCs), and volatile organic compounds (VOCs); - identify and quantify existing greenhouse gas emissions by individual pollutant measured as kilotonnes of CO2 equivalent per year in the project study areas; - direct and indirect sources of air emissions; - current provincial/territorial/federal limits for greenhouse gas emission targets; - current ambient day-time and night-time noise and vibration levels at key receptor points (e.g. Indigenous groups or communities) or priority areas as described by Indigenous groups, including the results of a baseline ambient noise survey.
 Information on typical sound sources, geographic extent and temporal variations will be included; - existing ambient night-time light levels at the project site and at any other areas where project activities could have an effect on light levels.
-The EIS will describe night-time illumination levels during different weather conditions and seasons; and - historical records of relevant meteorological information (e.g. total precipitation (rain and snow); mean, maximum and minimum temperatures; and typical wind speed and direction).

-7.1.2.
-Geology and geochemistry

-- the bedrock and host rock geology of the deposit, including a table of geologic descriptions, geological maps and cross-sections of appropriate scale; - the geomorphology, topography and geotechnical characteristics of areas proposed for construction of major project components; - the geochemical characterization of expected mine material such as waste rock, ore, low grade ore, tailings, overburden and potential construction material in order to predict metal leaching and acid rock drainage10 including oxidation of primary sulphides and secondary soluble sulphate minerals;
+The EIS will describe night-time illumination levels during different weather conditions and seasons; and - historical records of relevant meteorological information (e.g. total precipitation (rain and snow); mean, maximum and minimum temperatures; and typical wind speed and direction). - 7.1.2.
+Geology and geochemistry - the bedrock and host rock geology of the deposit, including a table of geologic descriptions, geological maps and cross-sections of appropriate scale; - the geomorphology, topography and geotechnical characteristics of areas proposed for construction of major project components; - the geochemical characterization of expected mine material (including mine material transported on-site from off-site regional mines, taking into account the worst case scenario in geochemical characteristics for the mines that are anticipated to provide ore to the project) such as waste rock, ore, low grade ore, tailings, overburden and potential construction